julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 It was an act of **household fortification**.

-The tree grew into its role, year after year, becoming:
+The tree grew into its role, year after year, becoming a living boundary — rooting protection into the land itself.

-- a binding spell
-- a boundary marker
-- a shield
-- a witness to oaths and blessings

-When rowan thrived, the household thrived with it.
+**When rowan thrived, the household thrived with it.**

 Just as rowan guarded the household threshold, larger sacred trees — especially oaks — protected villages and communal land, a role documented in **[The Balkan Oak Tree Cult](/balkan-oak-tree-cult/)**.